Caesium auride: Preparation and reactions

 The solution in liquid ammonia is brown, and the ammonia adduct CsAu*NH3 is blue; the latter has ammonia molecules intercalated between layers of the CsAu crystal parallel to the (110) plane.
 Solutions undergo metathesis with tetramethylammonium loaded ion exchange resin to give tetramethylammonium auride.

+The solid is transparent and red.

 Crystal structure

 Caesium auride has a cubic lattice structure of the CsCl type.
 Each caesium atom is octahedrally coordinated with 8 gold atoms, and vice versa.
 The lattice constant at ambient conditions is approximately 4.24 angstrom, close to that of CsCl but slightly larger due to the larger Au^{−} ionic radius compared to Cl^{−}.
 The bonding is predominantly ionic, as found by X-ray photoelectron spectroscopy, because gold has a much higher electronegativity than caesium.